mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

 paragraph breaks in the comment body render correctly in the Zola template, which outputs the text as raw HTML after escaping everything else.

-The `repository_dispatch` call is fired via `ctx.waitUntil`, meaning the Worker returns the 201 to the browser immediately and dispatches to GitHub in the background.
-The commenter does not wait for the build to finish.
+The issue is opened via `ctx.waitUntil`, meaning the Worker returns the 201 to the browser immediately and creates the issue in the background.
+The commenter does not wait for it.

+## The approval flow

+{% mermaid() %}
+sequenceDiagram
+    actor Me
+    participant GH as GitHub Issues
+    participant A as Approve Action
+    participant DB as Neon PostgreSQL
+    participant B as Build Action

+    GH->>Me: notification: new comment issue
+    Me->>GH: add "approved" label
+    GH->>A: issues.labeled event
+    A->>A: verify label added by repo owner
+    A->>DB: UPDATE SET status='approved'
+    DB-->>A: row updated
+    A->>GH: close issue
+    A->>B: workflow_call
+    B->>DB: SELECT all approved comments
+    DB-->>B: rows grouped by post_slug
+    B->>B: write comments.toml, zola build
+    B->>B: deploy to gh-pages
+{% end %}

+The approval workflow runs only when the label is added by the repository owner, checked via `github.actor == github.repository_owner`.
+Anyone else adding the label causes the job to be skipped entirely.

 ## The build pipeline

 {% mermaid() %}
 sequenceDiagram
-    participant GH as GitHub API
+    participant GH as GitHub Actions
     participant A as Build Action
     participant DB as Neon PostgreSQL
     participant R as Repository

-    GH->>A: repository_dispatch new-comment
+    GH->>A: workflow_call from approve action
     A->>R: checkout main
     A->>DB: SELECT all approved comments
     DB-->>A: rows grouped by post_slug